 In addition to the numerous paleo diet books and advocates, there are those who specifically place blame on wheat, such as in the books “Wheat Belly” or “Grain Brain.”
-Although the claims in these publications have been debated in the literature (such as pro-grain arguments here), there doesn’t seem to be a scientific consensus on any of the various issues.
+Although the claims in these publications have been debated in the literature (such as pro-grain arguments here and here, there doesn’t seem to be a scientific consensus on any of the various issues.

 No research outside of the current study author’s lab has investigated mechanisms behind the potential obesogenic effects of gluten consumption.
 However, a meta-analysis of 45 prospective cohort studies and 21 randomized-controlled trials found that whole-grain consumers were at a lower risk of type 2 diabetes, cardiovascular disease, and weight gain, and whole-grain interventions led to favorable effects on glycemic control and blood lipids.
 These findings are also supported by the American Society for Nutrition position statement.
 The majority of this research compares whole grains to refined grains, both of which have the same gluten content.
 That being said, it’s difficult to pin down the effects of wheat, especially when the majority of evidence is observational in nature and hence subject to many confounders.